crabnebula-dev/tauri-fuzz/docs/src/diary.md

   - I believe because we improved the code to be polymorphic
     - Due to monomorphisation there should be multiple implementation of our generic function
   - We changed the way we take harness pointer, make it a function rather than a closure
+- Another issue it seems that `fs_read_file` is called out of the monitoring time of the fuzzer runtime
+  - hence calls to the filesystem are not caught
+  - why does it happen?
+    - I think it might be because `fs_read_file` is an async function
+    - tested it by making the function sync and it's definitely the culprit

 ## Removing LibAFL fork from the project

 - the project is more about having a runtime that detects anomalies during fuzzing than creating a fuzzer in itself
 - we can decouple the project from LibAFL furthermore and remove our fork of LibAFL to be sync with the upstream version
 - for convenience we still are couple with `libafl_frida` by implementing the

+## Handling async Tauri commands

+- big issue: with async Tauri commands our current way to
+  - we monitor the functions while the harness is executing
+  - the harness is responsible for calling the Tauri commands
+  - if the Tauri commands is async then the harness may terminate before the Tauri commands is completed
+  - when leaving the harness our runtime stop monitoring the target functions and they end up being executed outside of the monitoring time frame
+  - it's important to stop monitoring functions out of the harness or else we would also block code from the fuzzer
+- one way to solve it would be to stop calling Tauri commands through the webview and calling the tauri command directly like normal function where the Tauri app backend is treated as a simple crate
+  - calls to async commands could be made blocking
+  - we could gain speed
+  - that would need a big overhaul of the fuzzer